Huseyinnurbaki/mocktail/readme.md

 # Mocktail V2 is here !

-### Mocktail is completely free, 11mb, ready to run, containerized mock server.
+### Mocktail is completely free, 11mb,self-hosted, containerized mock server with a dashboard.
 There are no limitations or restrictions unlike most mock servers.
 You can mock any request.
 Mock apis can be exported and imported.
-Learn more on  [Capabilities](#capabilities) and [Tips](#tips) section.
+Learn more on  [Capabilities](#capabilities).

 # Quickstart 🚀